Constitution of Pakistan: Origins and historical background

-Previous legislation as Source
+Previous legislation as source

 The successful independence movement led the establishment of Pakistan, independent from the British Raj in 1947.
 The British Empire divided the Raj into two parts, India and Pakistan.

 The provisions of the Government of India Act, 1935, had greatly influenced the state and served as its basic legal document until 1956.
 In 1950, Prime Minister Liaquat Ali Khan authored the first annexe that would pave a path to the drafting of the Constitution.
 Elected in 1947, the first Constituent Assembly drafted and adopted its first constitution in 1956.

 1956 Constitution

 Following the adoption of a constitution in India in 1950, Pakistan's lawmakers were incentified to work on their constitution.
-Prime Minister Muhammad Ali and his government officials worked with the opposition parties in the country to formulate a constitution for Pakistan.
+Prime Minister Chaudhry Muhammad Ali and his government officials worked with the opposition parties in the country to formulate a constitution for Pakistan.

 Finally, the joint work led to the promulgation of the first set of the constitution on 23 March 1956—a day when Pakistan celebrates its Republic Day over the adoption of the constitution.
 The constitution provided for parliamentary form of government with a unicameral legislature.
 It officially adopted Pakistan as "Islamic Republic" and the principle of parity was introduced.
 Its features were: